POLR3B

-RNA polymerase III subunit B is an enzyme which is encoded by the gene POLR3B is a gene that in humans encodes the second largest subunit of RNA polymerase III.
+RNA polymerase III subunit B is an enzyme that in humans is encoded by the POLR3B gene.
+It is the second largest subunit of RNA polymerase III.
+Subunit B is part of the catalytic center of the RNA polymerase III complex.

 Gene

 The POLR3B gene is located on the long arm (q) of chromosome 12 on position 23.3, from base pair from base pair 106,357,748 to base pair 106,510,198.

 Function

-RNA polymerase III essential enzyme complex responsible for synthesizing small non-coding RNAs, including transfer RNAs (tRNAs) and 5S ribosomal RNA (rRNA) and these small RNAs play a critical role in the process of protein synthesis within cells.
+RNA polymerase III is an essential enzyme complex responsible for synthesizing small non-coding RNAs, including transfer RNAs (tRNAs) and 5S ribosomal RNA (rRNA) and these small RNAs play a critical role in the process of protein synthesis within cells.

 Clinical significance

-Mutations in POLR3B are associated with certain genetic disorders, such as hypomyelinating leukodystrophy and Charcot–Marie–Tooth disease type 1I, highlighting its importance in normal nervous system development and function.
+Mutations in POLR3B are associated with certain genetic disorders, such as 4H leukodystrophy and Charcot–Marie–Tooth disease type 1I.